K. Balachander: Entry into films: (1964-1969)

-1970s
+Breakthrough and recognition (1970-1980)

 During the 1970s, Balachander turned indie, making realist movies revolving around family and social issues.
 In 1971 he made four films.

 In 1973, he made Arangetram, which dealt with poverty and prostitution.
 The film centred on the eldest daughter of a conservative Brahmin household who becomes a prostitute to settle her siblings and support her family.
 It was ahead of its time in Tamil cinema mainly because of the controversial theme.
 The film also had Kamal Haasan playing his first major role as an adult actor.
 The actor would go on to act in 35 films under Balachander.
 He made his directorial debut in Hindi films with the film Aaina starring Mumtaz and Rajesh Khanna in 1977, which was remake of Arangetram.

 The same year, he made Sollathaan Ninaikkiren, based on a novel by Manian.
 The following year he made Naan Avanillai.
 He made the film on the insistence of Gemini Ganesan, who also produced and enacted the lead role.
 It is based on the Marathi play To Mee Navhech, revolved around a man who deceives and marries five women performing nine roles.
 The film met with commercial failure.
 However, Gemini Ganesan was adjudged the Best Tamil Actor at the following year's Filmfare Awards ceremony.
 Following that, Balachander's made Aval Oru Thodar Kathai (1974), his second female-centric film after Arangetram that dealt with the story of a working woman who hails from a middle-class family.
 Inspired by the 1960 Bengali film Meghe Dhaka Tara, it explored the emotions of a young woman who happens to be the sole earner for her family.
 He decided to cast an actress who worked as a child actress till then, as his film heroine with the film Mondru Moodichu and gave break to Sridevi.
 The film Aboorva Raagangal was an original story about an inter-generational romance involving two families.
 It marked the acting debut of Rajinikanth, who would go on to establish himself as a leading actor.
-It won critical acclaim in spite of its controversial theme; it won three National Film Awards including the award for the "Best Feature Film in Tamil".